DariusTFox24/LeagueAssistant/README.md

 ## ✨ Features

-- **🎮 Real-time Game Tracking**: Know when you're in a game with honest status detection
+- **🎮 Real-time Game Tracking**: Know when you're in a game with honest status detection using modern PUUID endpoints
 - **📊 Match Statistics**: Track kills, deaths, assists, KDA, and win state from your latest matches
 - **🏆 Rank Monitoring**: Current rank, LP, win rate, and ranked statistics
-- **🔥 Champion Information**: See which champion you last played
+- **🔥 Champion Information**: See which champion you last played or are currently playing
 - **📈 Multiple Sensors**: 12 different sensors for comprehensive automation
 - **⚡ Global API Key**: One API key for all summoners - easy 24h key rotation
 - **⏱️ Configurable Polling**: 1-5 minute update intervals
 - **🎯 Modern UI**: Easy setup through Home Assistant's integration UI
+- **🎮 Game Mode Detection**: Proper mapping for Arena, ARAM, Ranked, and all game modes

 ## 📦 Installation